FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have introduced \fbtk, a Julia package for solving general quantum few-body problems.
 The package supports both two- and three-body systems in different spatial dimensions, allows for general forms of pairwise interactions, and can address bound as well as resonant states.
 It is easily installed via Julia’s package manager and comes with documentation and examples.
 While two-body calculations already offer useful applications, providing a direct treatment of the richer and more demanding three-body problem is a core motivation for the package and its main research relevance.
-To our knowledge, no comparable open-source few-body solver with a similar feature set and documentation exists in Julia or elsewhere.

 The current implementation across the provided modules is based on the well-established Gaussian expansion method.
+The method excels for systems where the wave function has significant amplitude at the origin and decays on a scale captured by the chosen Gaussian range.
+However, the approach can face challenges for wave functions with pronounced nodes at the origin or requiring large-amplitude oscillations over extended spatial ranges, as for instance in broad or strongly repulsive interactions.
+In such cases, a larger basis or complex-ranged Gaussians may help, though other methods may ultimately prove more suited.

-However, this approach can face challenges, for example in the presence of broad and strongly repulsive interactions.
-Possible extensions for this package might therefore implement other methods, such as momentum-space Faddeev integral equations, connections to the hyperspherical approach, or neural-network-based machine-learning techniques.
-More near-term extensions include the treatment of additional interaction types such as spin-dependent, tensor, three-body, and non-local forces.
-Future work may also include the computation of other observable quantities, such as scattering properties and phase shifts, or external potentials~\cite{arifi2025,yamanaka2025}.
+Possible extensions for this package might therefore implement other methods, such as momentum-space Faddeev integral equations~\cite{faddeev1961,glockle1983}, connections to the hyperspherical approach~\cite{nielsen2001,blume2002}, or neural-network-based machine-learning techniques~\cite{keeble2020}.
+More near-term extensions include the treatment of additional interaction types such as spin-dependent, tensor, three-body, and non-local forces, as well as non-symmetric potentials for the one-dimensional two-body module.
+Future work may also include the computation of other observable quantities, such as scattering properties and phase shifts, or external potentials~\cite{arifi2025a,yamanaka2025}.
 While an extension to larger particle numbers beyond three-body calculations sounds natural, it likely requires an implementation that scales more generally with the number of particles, rather than separate implementations for systems of four, five, and more constituents.

 We hope that \fbtk~can develop into a standard framework for quantum few-body calculations with Julia, providing a flexible and extensible basis for applications and method-development.